 Much of the work at the Foundation happens in our Committees.
 If you are interested in being part of these exceptional teams, please contact us at firstname.lastname@example.org.

-Members: Tim Rhodes, Bill Brown, Ken MacArthur, Dr. Matt Blackwood
+Members: Tim Rhodes, Bill Brown, Jennifer McGowan, Ken MacArthur, Dr. Matt Blackwood, Daron Jennings

-The Facilities Design, Construction, Maintenance and Operations Committee (Facilities Committee) is a standing committee of the Board.
+The Facilities and Technology Infrastructure Committee is a standing committee of the Board.
 The role of the Committee is to provide leadership and direction to Board-approved Bowen Island Health Centre Foundation facilities projects.
 Specifically, the mandate of the Facilities Committee is to advise the Board on:

 – Policies, planning, development stewardship and financial sustainability for lands, facilities, infrastructure and related property matters